InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/travis.rst

 .. [#f2] This is achieved through a POST operation to the **Travis** REST API
          naming the *downstream* repository and passing in some extra material.

+.. [#f3] The build script will help by forcing a pull of the
+         dependent backend container image for example.

+.. [#f4] ideally this would actually be a tag rather than ``master``

+.. [#f5] Automation fo the image project from the project fork should be
+         possible so the user may not have to specify anything in this case.

 .. _docker hub: https://hub.docker.com/search?q=xchem&type=image
 .. _travis: https://travis-ci.org/dashboard